perennialAutodidact/jwt_drf_react/README.md

 [Top &#8593;](#top)

 Let's create our URLs for our API endpoints.
+The 'users' prefix was added in `main/urls.py` so our paths in `users/urls.py` will contain everything after `users/`.

-- /
+- users/
   - POST: Create new users and generate tokens
-- auth/
+- users/login/
-  - GET: Get the user object associated with the token
   - POST: Submit credentials to login user.
 Generate tokens.
+- users/auth/ - protected
+  - GET: Get the user object associated with the token
-- /:id
+- users/:id/ - protected
   - GET: View details of user with given id
   - POST: Update user details
-- /token
+- users/token/
   - GET: Generate new access tokens if refresh token cookie is valid
-- logout/
+- users/logout/
   - GET: Delete the refresh token from database and client cookie

 Create `users/urls.py`